 Homework, 2023

-live performance, 11 minutes.
+live performance + installation, 11 minutes.
 Commission for Queering the Table, an exhibition at the Mingei International Musuem.
 2023

 Homework reclaims bodily safety by exposing histories of child abuse in Vietnamese culture.
 The performance contemplates how violent discipline is stored in collective skin, and remains repetitively cursed in the body for systemic patterning.
 The work creates a ceremony space where audiences can grieve repressed pain, and process the future of parent and guardianship.